particl/particl-desktop/CONTRIBUTING.md

 Quick overview of the workflow:

-1. bug is found / feature is suggested → new Issue
+1. Bug is found _or_ feature is suggested → new **Issue** (always check if the issue exists first)
-2. new branch is created with code solving the Issue → Push Request initiated
+2. New branch is created with code solving the Issue → **Pull Request** initiated
-3. after PR is finished, tested and approved (by at least 1 Team member) → merge to `dev` branch
+3. After PR is finished, tested and approved (by at least 1 Team member) → merge to `dev` branch
-4. when multiple PRs are merged, new Release is prepared → merged to `master` branch
+4. When multiple PRs are merged, new Release is prepared → merged to `master` branch

 ---